 This kind of control board is used in the primary machine of the synchronous generator in order to control the primary machine speed that drives the SG.
+So, this analogical control board is used in chapter 3.

 Figure B.1 - Basic Organization of Control Circuit.